Music & Art in St. Augustine

 Music venues and performers of all shapes and sizes.

-The recently renovated St. Augustine Amphitheater boasts one of North Florida's most unique, state-of-the-art music venues.
-High caliber artists from all over the world have performed beneath the white canopy of the amphitheater including Alan Jackson, Selena Gomez, Incubus, James Taylor, Peter Frampton and Aretha Franklin.
+The Amp St. Augustine boasts one of North Florida’s most unique, state-of-the-art music venues.
+High caliber artists from all over the world have performed beneath the white canopy of the amphitheater including Alan Jackson, Aretha Franklin, Widespread Panic, Rebelution, Lady Antebellum, and The Doobie Brothers.
 Concert-goers are treated to a soothing sea breeze while enjoying their favorite music icons at this one of a kind location.

 For a more intimate experience, visitors can enjoy an exciting evening out by combining delicious outdoor dining with live music.
 St. Augustine has many live music and food venues to choose from including Full Service Restaurants and quaint little cafes.
 Any night of the week in St. Augustine, Florida, you will find a selection of excellent live music, both local and from around the nation.
 Much of the local music scene focuses on folk, Americana, blues, country and jazz but can also include rock, swing and choral music.
-Renowned bands and performers from around the world perform at venues on the beach, around town, and in the Lightner Museum.
-You can also take in some tunes for free in the plaza downtown during the summer series, Concerts in the Park.
+Renowned bands and performers from around the world perform at venues on the beach and around town.
+You can also take in some tunes for free in the plaza downtown on Thursday evenings during the summer Concerts in the Plaza or at the St. Johns County Pier on Wednesday evenings for Music by the Sea Concerts.

 An eclectic, close-knit art community.

-Once a month, St. Augustine's art community comes together for the First Friday Art Walk.
-On this spectacular night, artists and gallery owners open their doors and invite you in for food, drink, and discussion.
-The walk winds around the historic downtown area, highlighting the galleries on King Street, which runs in front of Flagler College, connecting A1A and US1.
-The First Friday Art Walk offers a very balanced view of the kinds of art available every day of the year in St. Augustine.
+Once a month, St. Augustine’s art community comes together for the First Friday Art Walk.
+Artists and gallery owners open their doors and invite you in for food, drink, and to view featured artists’ work on display.
+Most galleries are within walking distant in the downtown area.
+There is a complimentary Artwalk Shuttle Service that runs every 20-30 minutes on a continuous loop taking you to most of the galleries including those on Anastasia Island.
+The First Friday Art Walk offers a very balanced view of the type of art available every day of the year in St. Augustine.

-St Augustine also features a number of fine art galleries and dealers dabbling in many different mediums.
-In addition to our featured fine art galleries here, Flagler College's rapidly growing Fine Arts department also frequently has shows and openings that are open to the public.
+St Augustine features a number of fine art galleries and dealers dabbling in many different mediums.
+Flagler College’s growing Fine Arts department frequently has exhibits and openings that are open to the public.

-Since the city's founding during the 1565 San Agustin Festival, the art of a great festival has been part of the tradition in St. Augustine.
+Since the city’s founding during the 1565 San Agustin Festival, the art of a great festival has been part of the tradition in St. Augustine.
 The Ancient City boasts dozens of annual festivals celebrating a variety of different cultures, music, food and art.
 Some events stretch over long weekends, others for months on end.
-Visit St. Augustine in the winter and take part of our on-going Nights of Lights tradition or enjoy a summer afternoon with the Concerts in the Plaza series.
+Be sure to attend the Festival of ART on Thanksgiving weekend.
+This premier outdoor art fair features over 150 top national and regional artists and draws thousands of people.